MatrixBandwidth.jl

 Basic use

-MatrixBandwidth.jl offers unified interfaces for both bandwidth minimization and bandwidth recognition via the minimize_bandwidth and has_bandwidth_k_ordering functions, respectively—the algorithm itself is specified as an argument.
-For example, to minimize the bandwidth of a random matrix with the reverse Cuthill–McKee algorithm, you can run the following code:
+MatrixBandwidth.jl offers unified interfaces for bandwidth minimization and bandwidth recognition via the minimize_bandwidth and has_bandwidth_k_ordering functions, respectively—the algorithm itself is specified as an argument.
+For instance:

 julia> using Random, SparseArrays